Artificial Intelligence in Retail: Recommender System for Retailers

 Recommendation systems allow preparing more relevant personalized offers.
 So you can get a freshly-baked muffin along with your morning coffee, and a customer in the nearest supermarket can get a recommendation of baby food as a good match for the diapers they bought.

-Let’s delve into the details of how recommendation systems can help retailers:
+Let’s delve into the details of how recommendation systems and artificial intelligence can help retailers boost sales:

 Why does retail needs these recommendation systems?
 Here are just a few reasons: